The Oxford Club Guide to Gold: The Owner’s Manual

 China has many good reasons for doing this.
 It would lower borrowing costs for Chinese companies, especially those abroad… push more central banks to hold yuan, boosting demand… speed up financial reforms… and allow China to set prices for natural resources, from oil to iron ore…

-And it would especially pave the way for a more multipolar world, boosting China’s prestige as the U.S. goes into decline.
+And it would especially pave the way for a more multipolar world, boosting China’s prestige.

 Go for the Gold

-At the same time, the U.S. dollar rallied, mainly because of loose monetary policies around the globe.
+The U.S. dollar rallied and has remained elevated.
 Since gold is priced in dollars – at least for those of us in the U.S. – as the dollar goes higher, gold tends to go lower.

 Meanwhile, the major U.S. stock indexes surged to record levels.
 It’s a well-established trend by now that when other investments, particularly stocks, are performing well, investors (in the short term) rotate money out of gold.

 These are all important factors.
-But they’re shorter term than the massive forces lining up to push gold higher.
-Not to mention, with a stock market showing signs of recovery and Treasury rates slowly rising, those short-term forces are changing.
+Yet they’re shorter term than the massive forces lining up to push gold higher.

 And regardless of what the short-term forces do, we think the prices of gold and miners are simply resting before they shoot higher in the years ahead.
 Here’s why…